juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

 ## 1. Introduction
 ### 1.1 What is a *Functional Data Structure*?
 First, let's start with the definition of *Data Structure*.
-When we start learning programming in any high level language we learn about *data structures*.
-A *Data Structure* is a component that allows us to *store* and *minupulate* certain data in a specific and efficient way.
+When we start learning programming in any high-level language we learn about *data structures*.
+A *Data Structure* is a component that allows us to *store* and *manipulate* certain data in a specific and efficient way.

-For example, in Scala, `Array`, `List`, `Map`, `Set` are *data structures* that allow us to store and manipulate data (elements) in a certain way.
+In Scala, for example, `Array`, `List`, `Map`, `Set` are *data structures* that allow us to store and manipulate data (elements) in a certain way.
 What data structure choose? it depends on the problem we want to solve.
-Do we require: Fast acces?, Fast storing?, Allow dupplicate elements?, etc.
+Do we require: Fast access?, Fast storing?, Allow duplicate elements?, etc.

-A **Functional Data Structure** is implmented by *pure functions*.
+A **Functional Data Structure** is implemented by *pure functions*.
 A *pure function* is a function that must not perform any side effect.
 A *Functional Data Structure* is **immutable** by definition.

 **Note:** You can copy/paste the code and run it in the *Scala REPL*.
 The code is written in *Scala 3* new syntax but we are not using any new Scala 3 feature.

 ### 1.2 How does a *Functional Data Structure* work?
 A *Functional Data Structure* is immutable.
 Every time we add or remove elements, a new instance of the data structure is returned.
 This is called **data sharing**.
 This new instance has only references to the original data.
 No new data is created.
-If we apply another operation on the data structure, a new instance is returned with pointers to the original data.
-In *Functional Data Structures* existing references are neveer changed by operations on the data structure.
+If we apply another operation to the data structure, a new instance is returned with pointers to the original data.
+In *Functional Data Structures*, existing references are never changed by operations on the data structure.

 ## 2. *Linked list* as a functional data structure
 Let's create a **functional data structure** `FList`. `FList` is a single linked list implemented as a functional data structure.